 ALL ductwork should be smooth inside with no projections from sheet metal screws or other obstructions, which will collect lint.
-When adding ducts, the ducts to be added should overlap the duct to which it is connected.
+When adding ducts, the duct to be added should overlap the duct to which it is to be connected.
 ALL ductwork joints must be taped to prevent moisture and lint from escaping into the building.
-Additionally, inspection doors should be installed at strategic points in the exhaust ductwork for periodic inspection and cleaning of lint from the ductwork.
+Inspection doors should be installed at strategic points in the exhaust ductwork for periodic inspection and cleaning of lint from the ductwork.

-IMPORTANT: Exhaust back pressure measured by a manometer at the dryer exhaust duct area must not exceed 0.3 inches (0.74 mb) of water column (W.C.).
+IMPORTANT: Exhaust back pressure measured by a manometer in the exhaust duct must be no less than 0 and must not exceed 0.3 inches (0.74 mb) of water column (W.C.).